OzkanMetehan/ShutdownTimer/README.md

 1. **Check system tray** for the existing instance
 2. **Look for the app** in your taskbar
 3. **Use the existing instance** instead of opening a new one

+### Known Issues:
+- **Tray Mode Bug**: When a timer is running and you click radio buttons (Countdown Timer ↔ Scheduled Time), the app may unexpectedly go to tray mode.
+This is a known issue that will be fixed in future updates.

 ## 📝 Version Info